Democracy (video game): Release and reception

 The original game was released in 2007 in the United States by Tri-Synergy, with added events and policies, and a special mode in which the player controls a fictional nation.
 The game received "mixed" reviews, according to game aggregator Metacritic.
 Website Game Tunnel scored the game 8/10 overall, stating "losing a game of Democracy is almost as rewarding as winning your next election" and "there is always the motivation to do better next time".
 The website also awarded Democracy its own 2005 'Simulation Game of the Year' award.
 About.com rated the game 3.5/5 and said "Democracy does exactly what it sets out to do - get you thinking about how even small changes effect [sic] different groups of people".

 Democracy 3 also received "mixed" reviews, according to Metacritic.
 While Polish magazine CD-Action stated that the game "does much more for understanding democracy than any citizenship lesson," Daniel Schindel's critical review for Unwinnable noted several inaccuracies concerning the in-game effects of imposing death penalty, legalizing drugs, and strong labor laws.
 A spin-off game, titled Democracy 3: Africa, was quietly released in early 2016.
 The game focused entirely on nations on the continent of Africa and added features to address the corruption, authoritarianism, military dictatorships, and female genital mutilation that is abundant on the continent.
 Players are tasked with fixing these issues, or regressing further into a dictatorship.

 In September 2018, Positech Games announced an updated version of the game, in the form of Democracy 4, which was released in early access in 2020.
 This title, as with the spin-off, Democracy: Africa, was produced by a joint venture between Positech Games and Stargazy Studios.
 In addition to Democracy: Africa, Stargazy previously provided translation and localization services for Democracy 3.
-New features added to Democracy 4 included simulated corruption, crackdowns on political freedoms and free speech, and even authoritarianism.
+New features added to Democracy 4 included simulated corruption, crackdowns on political freedoms and free speech, and authoritarianism.
 Events and decisions in the game were updated to reflect the passage of time between the release of Democracy 3 and Democracy 4.

+Two days before the 2024 United Kingdom general election, Julian Benson, writing in The Guardian, took key features from the three main election manifestos and ran them through a Democracy 4 simulation.
+Benson used the built-in defaults and demographics and attempted to match specific policies as closely as possible to the supported gameplay.
+The simulator steps forward every three months and policy changes are deemed to act without lag.
+The overall picture that emerged, while not a prognosis, was far from encouraging, despite very different emphases in policy proscriptions from the three political parties referenced.